matt-rem/urapBoardGame/README.md

 Check your current directory by typing

-For the next step, open the Terminal application on your computer.
+For the next step, open Terminal/Command Prompt on your computer.

 Check your current directory by typing: